A Gallery Of Work

 The cover of a book, The Bats of Helicon, I did for San Francisco poet Jim Cohee.

-Below, a couple page-spreads from the book.
+Below, a sample page-spread from the book.

 Screenshots of old websites.

-A few words about iPhotographer/P1XELS Magazines on the Apple Newsstand
+iPhotographer/P1XELS Magazines on the Apple Newsstand

 iPhotographer Magazine was a project that consumed most of 2013, and, later, as P1XELS Magazine, most of 2015 and early 2016.
+It was a brilliant interactive multimedia publication and an immediate success.

 Some logos.